-- Install a manual gas shut off valve on the gas supply line. - Install a union when connecting gas supply. - ► The minimum internal diameter required for any appliance connector is 3⁄4", see Fig. 13 for more details on pipe sizing. - ▶ National Fuel Gas Code requires that a sediment trap (drip leg) be installed on gas appliances not so equipped.
+- ▶ Install a manual gas shut off valve on the gas supply line within easy reach of the appliance. - ▶ Install a union when connecting gas supply. - ► The minimum internal diameter required for any appliance connector is 3⁄4", see Fig. 29 for more details on pipe sizing. - Undersized flexible appliance connector not permitted - ▶ National Fuel Gas Code requires that a sediment trap (drip leg) be installed on gas appliances not so equipped.
 The drip leg must be accessible and not subject to freezing conditions.
-Install in accordance with the recommendations of the serving gas supplier, see Fig. 2.
+Install in accordance with the recommendations of the serving gas supplier, see Fig. 27.

-Fig. 11 Gas connection
+Fig. 27 Gas connection (drip leg)